KCreate/stackvm/design/encoding.md

 ## Size specifiers

-Size specifiers are represented as 64-bit values and can be used to denote a given amount of bytes in an argument.
+Size specifiers are represented as 32-bit values and are used to denote a given amount of bytes in an argument.